-Egregious Flip Update: 1978 Porsche 911SC Targa – NOW $37,500!
+Egregious Flip Update: 1978 Porsche 911SC Targa – Sold?

-March 21st Update: nearly two full months more have passed when we found this fresh post for this Fish Silver over Cork leather 1978 911SC.
+March 21st Update: nearly two full months more have passed when we found a fresh post for this Fish Silver over Cork leather 1978 911SC.
 While the seller continues to use the same pictures from last November’s original listing and lowered his asking price $4,000 to $35,000 we note the revised request remains $7,000 higher than the original $28,000 amount.
 That revised price now puts the Targa $3,000 below Hagerty’s #3 “Good” estimate of $38,000.
-As mentioned below, if the “recently rebuilt” engine means this works was done since the original listing, then the price is inline with the market.
+As mentioned below, if the “recently rebuilt” engine means this work was done since the original listing, then the price is in line with the market.
 If you are serious about this 911SC you can start the conversation by either calling or texting Bob at (201) 838-3662.
 Good luck with the purchase!

 February 1st Update: when we first featured this 911SC in mid-November, the private seller wanted $28,000.
-Imagine our surprise when we came across a new post, using the same pictures, yet with an asking price increased $11,000 to $39,000 with the car now available in Montclair, New Jersey and now Bob offering it.
+Imagine our surprise when we came across a new post, using the same pictures, yet with an asking price increased $11,000 to $39,000 with the car now available in Montclair, New Jersey, and now Bob offering it.
 We’ve texted Bob to ask what he’s done to this 911 in the past three months to justify the premium when he hasn’t even changed the pictures since then.
 In his defense, Bob’s post indicates the engine was “recently rebuilt and pulls like a train” so if he the receipts to back that up, then it may have cost him that much to complete.
 Good luck with the purchase!

-As far as “Impact Bumper” Porsche 911s go, 1978 saw a welcome improvement with the introduction of the SC 3.0 which replaced the previous iteration’s problem plagued 2.7 flat six.
+As far as “Impact Bumper” Porsche 911s go, 1978 saw a welcome improvement with the introduction of the SC 3.0 which replaced the previous iteration’s problem-plagued 2.7 flat-six.
 The improved reliability of the new 3.0 appears to be demonstrated in the

-125K original mile, Silver over Cork Targa listed Friday afternoon here on Craigslist in the Clinton Hill section of Brooklyn, New York the current caretaker is firmly asking $28,000 for.
+125K original mile, Silver over Cork Targa originally listed in May 2020 on Craigslist in the Clinton Hill section of Brooklyn, New York the current caretaker is firmly asking $28,000 for.
 Using Hagerty Insurance Online Valuation Tool as a guide shows the current caretaker has his Targa priced slightly higher than halfway between the #3 “Good” estimate of $32,000 and the #4 “Fair” (Daily Driver) appraisal of $21,500.
-The private seller Mickey indicates he’s firm on the price so unless the in-person inspection makes this a must have, you may want to wait for another example to come up.
+The private seller Mickey indicates he’s firm on the price so unless the in-person inspection makes this a must-have, you may want to wait for another example to come up.

 The silver exterior appears to be in excellent condition based on the pictures provided, so we wonder whether this Targa benefitted from a repaint at some point.
 As nice as the exterior appears to be, the Cork interior holds this example back in our opinion, both from its worn condition as well as the odd combination against the silver exterior.
 We note several cracks in the dashboard and replacement requires windshield removal to gain access.
-We’d actually consider re-doing the interior in either black or red to better compliment the exterior color.
+We’d actually consider re-doing the interior in either black or red to better complement the exterior color.
 Unfortunately, the seller’s extremely brief description leaves more questions than answers, so be sure to do your homework on this example and arrange for a pre-purchase inspection before you try to negotiate on price.
 Good luck with the purchase!

 Here’s the seller’s incredibly brief description: